Skip to content

 Installation

-Run the executable and click through the wizard.
+Run the executable and click through the wizard (the installer UI is available in English and German).
 The pages are:

 1. Destination location — the installer always shows where it will install.
 The default is the Program Files folder (C:\Program Files\CodeCharter\ for an all-users install, or a per-user folder when you install without admin rights).
 Change it here if you want a different location.

-4. License — optionally install a license now.
+3. License — optionally install a license now.
 If a codecharter.license file sits next to the setup executable (the with license download), it is pre-selected automatically; otherwise use Browse… to pick one.
 The chosen file is copied into the installation folder as codecharter.license, where the CLI picks it up automatically.
-You can skip this and add a license later, for example via the CODECHARTER_LICENSE environment variable — see Licensing.
+You can skip this and add a license later, for example by setting the CODECHARTER_LICENSE environment variable to the file path of a .license file — see Licensing.

-5. AI tools (MCP) — register the CodeCharter MCP server in your AI coding tools.
+4. AI tools (MCP) — register the CodeCharter MCP server in your AI coding tools.
 The installer detects which tools are present (Claude Code, Claude Desktop, Cursor, Windsurf, Gemini) and pre-selects them; untick any you do not want.
 The server is added to each tool's user-level MCP config.
 This page only appears when at least one tool is detected and a license is available — codecharter mcp install needs a license, and the entry runs the codecharter command, so the Add to PATH task is enabled automatically when you configure MCP.
+If the page did not appear or you skipped it, you can add the MCP server at any time afterwards by running codecharter mcp install --client <tool> --scope user.

-6. Ready to install — confirms the destination folder and the components, then installs.
+5. Ready to install — confirms the destination folder, then installs.

 Silent installation